 Associate of Science Degree in Herbalism

-An herbalist associate degree program provides an introduction to Western herbalism, plant identification, natural healing and holistic nutrition.
+Herbalist associate degree programs provide an introduction to herbalism, natural healing and holistic nutrition.
 Students gain training that can be used in a personal or professional setting as a family herbalist, retailer, writer, lecturer or consultant.
-Educational prerequisites vary by institution, but admission to associate degree programs typically requires a high school diploma or GED.
-Admission requirements may also include a demonstration of interest in the program and a statement of personal goals.
+Typical coursework for an associate degree may include:

 - Western herbalism

 - Remedies in homeopathy

 - Introduction to botany

 - Plant identification

 Bachelor's Degree in Herbal Sciences